runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/dada_show_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/dada_show.jpg" />

 **Dadaism** was an art movement that started as a reaction to the first world war.
 They borrowed heavily from the experimental typography of the Futurists, although their style was more surreal.
-They rebelled against any logic in the arts, to the degree that their work can seem almost post-modern today.
+They rebelled against any logic in the arts.

 In the graphic arts they combined expressive typography and extreme use of white-space with the heavy use of photo montages.
 The typeface itself held as much symbolism as the words it spelled out.
 Here it is a poster for the international Dadaist show in 1921.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/dada_blume_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/dada_blume.jpg" />